Aphantasia is the inability to visualise

 sons, my childhood and my family.

-It was as if I was a blank shell of a man.
+It was as if I were a blank shell of a man.

 At least now I've got a name, a reason